 However, the Pentlands are now largely off-limits for me.
 That’s because, beginning on Boxing Day, people started to flock to the hills in greater numbers than normal and the hills are quite crowded most days.
 (Living right next to the hills means I can see this by simply looking out my window, but social media confirms this, too.)
 This is frustrating to me because I can’t play on “my” hills, but I am also quite blessed to live in the middle of 250-acres of woodlands, so much like the start of this madness, I am just exploring my “back garden” a bit more whilst I wait for an opportunity to escape the estate again.

 Month Ten of my isolation also incorporated the Christmas and New Year’s holidays, and it is fair to say that the isolation made a big difference to how I managed my Christmas traditions.
-Some of the impact was my lack of ability to (safely) climb in the Pentlands as often as I would in a “normal” year.
+One of the impacts was my lack of ability to (safely) climb in the Pentlands as often as I would in a “normal” year.
 But the biggest impacts were related to food.

 Yes, to avoid food-delivery stress, I opted to have a quite different Christmas and New Year’s feast that included loads of little savoury nibbles and “party food”.
 As most of that is frozen, I began stocking up on treats at the start of December so that I didn’t have to worry about last-minute shortages.
 However, as a shielder, I am also on priority delivery lists, which means that I was able to get Christmas delivery slots easily.
 I didn’t hate the alternative menus, but I certainly will look forward to next Christmas when I can (hopefully) return to my “normal” isolated Christmas traditions.